ljeck3/RSVP-PWA-Prototype/README.md

 1. Navigate to the event.
 In this case, there is only 1 event called "Party."
 2. Fill out the form to "RSVP"
 3. Use the buttons next to an entry to edit or delete.
 4. When internet is restored, the RSVP will be synced to the account that is signed in to.
+Reload page to make login buttons reappear again.

 ## Authors